shakacode/rescript-dnd/docs/03-Api.md

 ```

 ## `Dnd.MakeSingletonContainer` functor
-For convenience, `re-dnd` exposes this functor which would create `Container` module when there is no specific entity in the app domain which can be associated with container that holds some single list of items in UI.
+For convenience, `rescript-dnd` exposes this functor which would create `Container` module when there is no specific entity in the app domain which can be associated with container that holds some single list of items in UI.

 ```rescript
 module Container: DndEntry = Dnd.MakeSingletonContainer()